rossi75/WSD4HA/README.md

 Go to Settings/Apps, click on "Install App", you will see the App Store.
 In the three dots menu (upper right) choose "Repositories".
 Hence you click on "Add" once again and enter "https://github.com/rossi75/WSD4HA".
 Go back to the App Store and search for "WSD4HA".
 Open it and you will see an "Install" button which you may click.

+## Issue with parallel SAMBA App
+If you have installed the SAMBA App parallel to WSD4HA, there will be some issue.
+Since version 12.7.0 there is a WSDD service for Windows that shows up the HA instance as a network drive.
+This WSDD service occupies the WSD port 5357, which this App will also use.
+Already pinned Scanners will work fine, new scanners will only be detected if at their boot-up the Samba App was not running.
+I will implement a red/green light for the services in the next days.

 ## open topics / todo
 - make manual configuration functional
 - implement simple variant of ValidateScanTicket